revesis/audioc/README.md

 3. sh build.sh

 Usage:
 * `AudioC()`: Pure front-end decoding and playback of audio without server support.
-The mainstream audio file formats supported by default include MP3, WAV, OGG, and AMR, and different browsers have different levels of support for these three formats.
-The MP3 format has the best support among them
+The mainstream audio file formats supported by default include MP3, WAV, OGG, and AMR.
+Different browsers offer varying levels of support for these four formats, with MP3 providing the best compatibility.
   * Usage:
     ```js
     var audio = new AudioC();